yrapop01/yrapop01.github.io/python/index.md

         yield
 ```

-### Tuple Comprehensions
+### Generator Comprehensions

 Generators can also be created by using a comprehension.
 Generator comprehension has the same syntax
-as list comprehension with one difference, it is written inside parenthesis intead of square brackets.
+as list comprehension with one difference - it is written inside parenthesis instead of square brackets.

 ```python
 # the object comprehension is generator